top of page

 Morning

-• Back to Crescent Head for stand-up paddle boarding (SUP) or kayaking on Killick Creek
+• Back to Crescent Head for stand-up paddleboarding (SUP) or kayaking on Killick Creek.

-• Visit the local skate park or playground next to the creek
+• Visit the local skate park or playground next to the creek.

 Afternoon

-• Drive to Kempsey (25 mins)
+• Drive to Kempsey (25 mins).

-• Stop at a local café for milkshakes
+- Stop at a local café for milkshakes.

 Evening

-• Return to camp via coastal route
+• Return to camp via the coastal route.

 Day 7 – Relax & Choose Your Favourite